Understanding reality and testing ideas

 Everything, from the tools we use and the ways we do things, is evolving rapidly.
-As a result an important role of education is to help people develop the skills which help them get their feet on the ground quickly in a new environment and become creators of solutions.
+As a result an important role of education is to help students develop the skills which help them get their feet on the ground quickly in a new environment and propose solutions.